BHTY/sim386/readme.md

 - ``debug_step``: Setting a breakpoint pokes ``0xCC`` (``int 3``) into memory at the desired point and there's various parts of the function that explicitly mention ``cpu->eip`` (including the ``g`` instruction to move the program counter, and the breakpoint fixups).
 This is easily fixed with a ``set_breakpoint()`` function and a ``set_pc()`` function that performs the operation
 - ``handle_syscall``: Assumes that the function ID is held in ``eax`` and that the return value will be too.
 This is easily addressed with special functions to ``get_syscall_id`` and ``set_return_value`` inside of the relevant CPU core implementation
 - The rest of the functions that actually interact with the CPU only do so to allocate blocks of virtual memory.
 Since the paging system is effectively an implementation detail, the MIPS core will likely inherit the same paging hierarchy as the 386.
+- **Potential Concern**: There's a lot of code which assumes that everything is 32-bit (pointers, items on the stack, etc.).
+This shouldn't cause issues with MIPS but it could cause problems with the Alpha (though it shouldn't cause any more problems for AXP64 than AXP32 assuming the virtual memory system works in such a way that all addresses are still within 32-bits)

 Core System DLLs (still very barebones)
 - GDI32: